cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 ### 1. Instantiate Geospatial Time Series Data

-Assumptions regarding the geospatial data representation:
-- Elevation (Z coordinate) neglected
-- Coordinates in EPSG:4326 to use Blazegraph's built-in geospatial search functionality
+All coordinates in the sample date are in EPSG:4326 to use Blazegraph's built-in geospatial search functionality.

 To instantiate the sample data, please run (from within the `<root>` directory and with **activated** virtual environment `<venv_name>`)
 ```